zero2one/HAMmP/documentation/Installation/Preparation.md

 * Resize the "Macintosh HD" partition until you have enough space for web development.
   ![Disk Utility](./media/preparation-disk-2-resize.png)
-* Create a new partition with the free disk space, give it the name "webdev", select "Mac OS Extended (case-sensitive, Journaled)" as the file system.
+* Create a new partition with the free disk space, give it the name "Webdev", select "Mac OS Extended (case-sensitive, Journaled)" as the file system.
   ![Disk Utility](./media/preparation-disk-3-new-partition.png)
 * Click on Apply to apply the changes.
 The Macintosh HD partition will be